jasonlau/jQuery-Screw/README.txt

 Name: screw-remove
 Description: Objects with this class are hidden when they are scrolled beyond the top or right of the viewport.

+Name: screw-replace
+Description: Replaces the object with internal or external data.
+Use the "rel" attribute to hold the URL for the external data, OR use the "rev" attribute to hold the HTML you want to load.
+External data is loaded using ajax GET so you may pass variables using the query string.

 ---------------------------------------------------------------------
 Usage
 ---------------------------------------------------------------------